Étienne Marcel

 Étienne Marcel (between 1302 and 1310 – 31 July 1358) was provost of the merchants of Paris under King John II of France, called John the Good (Jean le Bon).
 He distinguished himself in the defence of the small craftsmen and guildsmen who made up most of the city population.

 As a delegate of the Third Estate, he played an important role in the general assemblies held during the Hundred Years' War.
-In 1357, he found himself at the head of a reform movement that tried to institute a controlled French monarchy, confronting the royal power of the Dauphin or heir to the throne.
-During the Jacquerie peasant rebellion, he supported Charles II of Navarre over the Dauphin, Charles V. He was killed while trying to open the gates of the capital to the mobs of the rebellion.
+In 1357, he found himself at the head of a movement that tried to establish a reformed French monarchy, restraining the royal power and improving decision making.
+During the Jacquerie peasant rebellion, he supported King Charles II of Navarre over the Dauphin Charles.
+He was killed while trying to open the gates of the capital to the army of mercenaries who were allied with Charles, King of Navarre.

-Personal life

-Étienne Marcel was born into the wealthy Parisian bourgeoisie, the son of the clothier Simon Marcel and Isabelle Barbou.
-Like Jacob van Artevelde in Flanders, his upbringing in the urban upper class brought him close to the powerful; he grew up at a time when towns were becoming a political force, especially Paris, which was the largest city in western Europe (its population in about 1328 is estimated at 200,000 people).

-Étienne Marcel first married Jeanne de Dammartin, and then Marguerite des Essars, who survived him.
+Context: The crisis of feudal society

+In 14th century France, the feudal system was in crisis because the nobility and clergy were no longer seen as fulfilling their assigned roles.
+They nevertheless imposed great costs that were borne mainly by the commoners.
+Increased taxation – linked to the costs and economic impacts of the Hundred Years’ War and of the Black Plague – impoverished many parts of French society and fed growing protests from the bourgeoisie.
+In order to avoid imposing increasingly unpopular taxes, the crown resorted to debasing the currency as a way of financing its expenditures.
+For this reason, tax revolt and financial reform were ideas that were already firmly rooted in many parts of French society.

+Economic and cultural shifts led to the emergence of a powerful bourgeoisie that dominated trade and production and that had the financial wherewithal to purchase key offices within the royal government.
+A series of unsuccessful and expensive wars with the English brought discredit upon the French nobility.
+The nobility’s legitimacy was further undermined by its inability to protect commoners from the mercenaries who were marauding in the French countryside.

+The growing protests and anti-royal sentiment were also encouraged by the relatively open political systems and economic success of the Flemish and Hanseatic cities, and by the weakening of royal power due to the crisis of legitimacy of the Valois dynasty.